 It may be more of a drive but once you arrive at Porlock Bay you’ll be rewarded with a beautiful expansive coastline.
 Located on the Bristol channel, the coastline features shingle ridges, salt marshes and a submerged forest.
 Walk along the beach at Porlock Bay and up to Porlock Weir, to grab a bite to eat (including some amazing oysters) and explore the cute harbour village filled with fishing boats providing that classic seaside feel.

-3. Ogmore Beach
+3. Weston-super-Mare Beach

 The brilliant thing about being in Bristol is that you can easily venture across to Wales for a change of scenery, like visiting the gorgeous beaches the country has to offer.
 Ogmore Beach is a lovely sand and pebble beach on the Glamorgan Heritage Coast and it’s great for a variety of activities, including swimming, surfing, fishing, and walking.
 The beach in the Vale of Glamorgan looks out towards Tusker Rock, which is completely visible at low tide and is a popular diving spot.

-4. Portishead Marina
+5. Portishead Marina

-5. Rest Bay
+6. Rest Bay

 Another Welsh wonder is Rest Bay in Porthcawl, south of Swansea and north of Ogmore-by-Sea.
 The bay is a long, sandy and unspoiled beach offering a great spot for surfing and other water sports, tidal pools and a waterfront cafe.
-For those wanting to learn to surf, Porthcawl Surf School that overlooks Rest Bay is the place, plus you can hire surfboards or take up paddleboard lessons too.
+For those wanting to learn to surf, Porthcawl Surf School which overlooks Rest Bay is the place, plus you can hire surfboards or take up paddleboard lessons too.

-6. Burnham Beach
+7. Burnham Beach

 There are eight beaches in the Burnham area, but it is Burnham Beach itself that has the most to offer- plus it’s award-winning.
 Burnham was once a small fishing village back in the late 18th century before it began to grow in popularity as a seaside resort.
 Less than an hour’s drive from Bristol, a visit to Burnham Beach is great for swimming and paddling and boasts a beautiful lighthouse.

-7. Kilve Beach
+8. Kilve Beach

 Lying halfway between Minehead and Bridgwater and in the heart of the Quantock Hills, Kilve Beach is a quiet beach for some well-deserved respite.
 The shoreline is mostly rocky with plenty of rockpools to explore towards low tide.
 One of the best features of Kilve Beach is the large grassy area behind the beach which is ideal for enjoying a picnic on a sunny day.

-8. Sand Bay
+9. Sand Bay

 Often referred to as ‘Weston-super-Mare’s hidden gem’, Sand Bay is a long, sand and shingle beach just under an hour’s drive away from Bristol.
 It boasts great views across the Bristol Channel to South Wales and is a large and relatively wild beach.
-If you’re looking to escape from the crowded beach at Weston-super-Mare in peak season, head to two miles north to Sand Bay, take a walk along the quiet, sandy beach.
+If you’re looking to escape from the crowded beach at Weston-super-Mare in peak season, head two miles north to Sand Bay, and take a walk along the quiet, sandy beach.
 And be sure to enjoy a slice of cake at The Sand Bay Tearooms or a fish supper at Sand Bay Fish and Chip Shop for some traditional seaside grub.